oVirt/ovirt-site/source/feature/backupawareness.html.md

 3)Adding two configuration variable (available from engine-config)

-       BackupPeriodInHours the period on which we expect a backup to occur - default : 24, set to -1 to disable this feature BackupExclude a comma-separated list table names that should be excluded from the backup - default: All Task, Job, Compensation tables
+       BackupCheckPeriodInHours the period on which we check for a fresh backup - default : 24, set to -1 to disable this feature
-          This requires adding support in engine-backup for the exclude option in pg_dump utility   (-T)
+       BackupAlertPeriodInDays the max number of days allowed without a fresh backup

 4)Adding a quartz job that will awake every BackupPeriodInHours and check for the last backup available, according to that it will set/clear the appropriate warning